Community Medicine Fellow 2021-2022

-During this 13-month fellowship (July 1 – July 31), fellows will work with CMGH faculty to provide Community-Oriented Primary Care in medically underserved communities, engage in health disparities research and community based research projects.
+During this 13-month fellowship, fellows will work with CMGH faculty to provide Community-Oriented Primary Care in medically underserved communities, engage in health disparities research and community-based research projects.
 Fellows will spend some of their clinical time at La Clinica North Vallejo and Ole Health in Napa, occasionally precepting medical students and residents.
-Additionally, fellows will facilitate relationships between community partners and the Kaiser Napa Solano Family Medicine Residency Program (KPNSFMRP) to integrate enriching, educational experiences into the resident community medicine rotation and the medical student community medicine sub-internship.
+Additionally, fellows will facilitate relationships between community partners and the Kaiser Napa-Solano Family Medicine Residency Program (KPNSFMRP) to integrate enriching, educational experiences into the resident community medicine rotation and the medical student community medicine sub-internship.

 The fellow will chair the Kaiser Permanente Specialists Offering Access to Referral Services Committee which oversees the review and approval of short-term specialty access to uninsured patients at La Clinica, a local FQHC.
-Responsibilities include facilitating monthly meetings with residents and faculty to review new program submissions; follow-up on previously-approved patients, and acting as a liaison between KP providers and La Clinica providers.
+Responsibilities include facilitating monthly meetings with residents and faculty to review new program submissions, follow-up on previously approved patients, and act as a liaison between KP providers and La Clinica providers.

 The fellow will facilitate a quarterly leadership forum series for Napa Valley Community College students involved in the Medical Scholars Program.
 The primary goal of this series is to develop the students’ research and leadership skills while providing community volunteer opportunities.
 He/she will work with the research project manager to evaluate the effectiveness of this project and present findings at local and national conferences.
 The fellow also serves as an instructor and junior faculty member of the KPNSFMRP, through precepting and teaching, health disparities advocacy, research, and clinical practice in resource-poor settings both locally and abroad.